Ethnicities in Iran: Circassians

 Like with the Georgians, once a very large minority in Iran all the way from the Safavid to the Qajar era, the vast majority of the Circassians have been assimilated into the population nowadays.
 However, significant numbers remain present, and they are the second-largest Caucasian ethnic group in the nation after the Georgians.

 From Sir John Chardin's "Travels in Persia, 1673–1677":

 There is scarce a Gentleman in Persia, whose Mother is not a Georgian, or a Circassian Woman; to begin with the King, who commonly is a Georgian, or a Circassian by the Mother's side.

 Circassians alongside the Georgians were imported en masse by the Shahs to fulfil roles in the civil administration, the military, and the royal Harem, but also as craftsmen, farmers, amongst other professions.

 Circassian women were both in Ottoman Turkey and Persia desired for their beauty, while the men were known as fearsome warriors.

 Notable Iranians of Circassian descent of the past include Teresia Sampsonia, Shah Abbas II, Shah Suleiman I, Pari Khan Khanum (daughter of Shah Tahmasp, involved in many court intrigues), Shamkhal Sultan, Jamshid Beg (the assassinator of Shah Ismail II), and Anna Khanum.

 Traces of Circassian settlements have lasted into the 20th century, and small pockets still exist scattered over the country, even after centuries of absorbing and assimilating, such as in Fars, Rasht, Aspas, Gilan, Mazandaran, and the capital Tehran (due to contemporary internal migration).
 Their total number nowadays is unknown due to heavy assimilation and lack of censuses based on ethnicity, but are known to be significant.
 Due to the same assimilation however, no sizeable number speaks the Circassian language anymore.

-Recent immigration

-Most of the large Circassian migrational waves towards mainland Iran stem from the Safavid and Qajar era, however a certain amount also stem from the relatively recent arrivals that migrated as the Circassians were displaced from the Caucasus in the 19th century.
-A Black African population exists due to historical slavery.

-A substantial number of Russians arrived in the early 20th century as refugees from the Russian Revolution, but their number has dwindled following the Iran crisis of 1946 and the Iranian Revolution.